edibotopic/edibotopic-website/content/diary/_index.md

 _September 12th_

 During my time in academia there was once a heated university-wide debate about academic titles.
 At issue was whether our university should change our titles to be more like other Irish universities who use North American-style titles.
 One of our Lecturers might be called an Assistant Professor somewhere else; some argued that the latter was more "important sounding" and could therefore be more competitive in a funding proposal; perhaps they might command more respect at a formal event.
 Lecturer, however, was a tenured position, unlike an Assistant Professor in the North American sense, who is typically pre-tenure.
 Also, neither Lecturers nor Assistant Professors are assistants to anyone in particular; an academic position is characteristically independent of such hierarchical impositions.
 These concerns were dismissed as unimportant by Associate Professors who themselves wanted to be known by the more impressive Full Professor.

 Some people expressed vague, mystical reverence for the title of Professor, wanting it only for a tiny minority.
 Few were interested in using titles that fit the actual role.
 Just at the level of language, what differentiates one who professes from one who lectures?
 How from these titles might a member of the public discern that these academics spend an inordinate amount of time doing research and not teaching??
 It was mostly about people wanting nicer-sounding titles, right?
 At least that was my judgement in the absence of any evidence being presented concerning the relation between academic title and success in funding acquisition.
-I engaged in the debate to a degree but stopped when I thought to myself "what would any reasonable person who does not work in a university think about this?".
+I engaged in the debate to a degree but stopped when I thought to myself "what would any reasonable person who does not work in a university think about this?"

 ---